Assimilative Causal Inference: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{Sec:Method} presents the ACI framework, followed by the discussion of CIR in Section \ref{Sec:CIR}.
+Section \ref{Sec:Method} presents the operational details of the ACI framework, followed by the discussion of CIR in Section \ref{Sec:CIR}.
 Section \ref{Sec:Conditional_ACI} extends the ACI framework to account for the presence of non-target variables.
-Numerical experiments on various nonlinear complex dynamical systems with intermittency and extreme events are presented in Section \ref{Sec:Examples}.
+Numerical results from applying ACI on various nonlinear complex dynamical systems with intermittency and extreme events are presented in Section \ref{Sec:Examples}.
 Concluding remarks are contained in Section \ref{Sec:Conclusion}.
-Additional mathematical derivations and supplementary test results are available in the \nameref{Sec:Supporting_Information}.
+Additional mathematical derivations and supplementary test results are available in the \nameref{Sec:Supplementary_Information}.